In most cases, when you reach age 26 your parent can no longer keep you on his or her health plan.1

 Why Get Health Care Coverage?

 - We're a name you can trust.
-With 80 years of experience, BCBSTX is a trusted name in health care coverage.
+With over 80 years of experience, BCBSTX is a trusted name in health care coverage.
 Stay protected with a company that has stood by generations of Illinois families.

 - Accidents happen.
 Even if you’re in good health, you never know when you might have an accident or get sick.
 A trip to the hospital could cost more than you might expect.
 Learn more about the benefits of health care coverage.